-That’s where disability insurance comes in.
+This is where disability insurance comes in.
 Think of it as insurance for your paycheck.
 It ensures that if you are unable to work because of illness or injury, you will continue to receive an income and make ends meet until you’re able to return to work.
 Without disability insurance, you may find it nearly impossible to pay all of your bills on a monthly basis.

-Whether you choose to offer an employer-provided disability plan or simply want to make the option available to your employees, we’ll make sure you understand all your options.
-Then we’ll help you and/or your employees pick the plan that’s right for them.
-Give the agents at Fringe Benefit Analysts a call today to talk about disability insurance and the types of coverage that may be right for you and/or your employees.
+Whether you choose to offer an employer-provided disability plan or simply want to make the option available to your employees on a voluntary basis, we’ll make sure you understand all your options.
+Then we’ll help you and/or your employees pick the best available options.
+Give the agents at Fringe Benefit Analysts a call today to talk about disability insurance and the types of coverage.

 We’re excited to announce that we’ve joined the Alera Group and will be changing our name to Alera Group Benefits.